dduneau/website/content/publication/G32018/index.md

 ---
-title: "Genome wide analysis of resistance to an organophosphate and a pyrethroid insecticide."
+title: "Sex-specific effects of a parasite evolving in a female-biased host population."

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
 - admin
+- Luijckx P
+- Ruder L
-- Sun H
+- Ebert D

 # Author notes (optional)
 #author_notes:
 #- "Equal contribution"

 date: "2012-12-01T00:00:00Z"
-doi: "10.1534/g3.118.200537"
+doi: "10.1186/1741-7007-10-104"

 # Schedule page publish date (NOT publication's date).
 publishDate: "2017-12-01T00:00:00Z"